 2) The Perfect Day

 As children, we are often in our most uninhibited state of being.
-As one grows older, however, they find themselves moving further and further away from their dreams and answering the question “What do I want to be when I get older?”
+It has been my personal experience that the answer to the question “What do I want to be when I grow up?” becomes increasingly distant from one’s dreams as one ages.

 This exercise helps you take your client back to that uninhibited state and answer that question.